herlianto-github/Layered-Architecture/README.md

 ## Description

-An awesome Layered Architecture template to jumpstart your projects!
+An awesome Layered Architecture template to jumpstart your RESTful API projects!

 ## Table of Content